In Bristol Studio, Unit 19B Barton Hill Trading Est, Bristol BS5 9BB

 We provide and maintain a range of creative opportunities close to the city centre, including:

-• 30 affordable artists’ studios, providing space to over 45 artists and makers
+• 30 affordable artists’ studios, currently providing space 60 artists and makers

 • Professional Ceramics, Print and Woodwork Facilities